 And also, “Inclusive entrepreneurship is about supporting entrepreneurs from all backgrounds by creating a genuinely level playing field.
 This involves understanding and then overcoming the barriers faced by different people in different places.
 It is about unleashing the creative potential that people have within them and using this to create a more sustainable future for all of us.” (citation)

-I Came Away with New Confidence, and Knowledge That I’m Part of Something Bigger
+I Came Away Knowing That I’m Part of Something Bigger - Inclusive Entrepreneurship!

 These couple of days made a huge impact on me.
 As a female founder of a small technology and data science startup company, I left there believing that I can be the most kick ass entrepreneur in the world, if I want to be, despite being a middle-aged woman, with three spirited girls at home all under ten, a long-time tenured university professor, and with all my history in the public and nonprofit sector.
 You read that right: Not one of those characteristics describe the typical image of a successful private sector entrepreneur.
 But you see, in this crowd, they see all my traits as assets, because in fact, I am also a woman who became a professional whitewater kayaker and got her PhD in her 20’s, gave birth to three spirited girls/was tenured/ started a nationally recognized Network Science research center based in her 30’s, and brought several products to market and founded a thriving data science/community-driven/tech company in her 40’s.
 I left believing that these experiences show grit, and drive, and experience, and tenacity.
 They saw me as smart and successful, and honored other people like me.
 I’m sure that I’m still just getting started on all I can accomplish.
 (Watch out 50’s – I think I’ll run for office!).